Anirudh-Pranesh/ScholarMate-RCMS/README.md

 # REQUIRED INSTALLS :

+Use the first command on windows, and the second if you're on mac

 -> pip install pillow or pip3 install pillow (for inserting image)<br />
 -> pip install sv_ttk or pip3 install sv_ttk (for the theme)<br />
--> pip install fpdf or pip install fpdf (pdf generation)<br />
+-> pip install fpdf or pip3 install fpdf (pdf generation)<br />
--> pip install mysql.connector or pip install mysql.connecto (for MySQL connection<br />
+-> pip install mysql.connector or pip3 install mysql.connector (for MySQL connection)<br />
 -> pip install matplotlib or pip3 install matplotlib (Graph generation)

 # How to use ScholarMate ?